 Now that we’ve established the fact the Bible is the primary, relevant source for anything related to church, let me explain why I think I’m even in a position to try to offer suggestions for how to find a church.

 Secondly, my family and I have had the relatively unique experience of “church hunting” every two to three years now for almost two decades as a military family.
-We have lived in eight states and two countries and visited far more cities than that for weeks or months at a time, and in each of them we sought to find a church.
+We have lived in eight states and two countries and visited far more cities than that for weeks or months at a time, and in each of them we sought to find a good church.
 There are plenty of articles and books about why attending church is so important, so I will not address that here.
-Suffice it to say that as a family we value being a part of the visible body of Christ no matter where we are and no matter how long or short we will be there.
-We have attended churches from one week to four years that ranged from Baptist to Grace Brethren to Presbyterian to non-denominational to military chapels that met in beautiful stained-glass-windowed churches to elementary school gymnasiums to repurposed industrial buildings to massive contemporary church facilities.
-We have sat under great preachers and terrible preachers.
-We have sung old-time hymns with an organ accompaniment to modern praise songs with ear-drum splitting electric guitars and drums.
-We’ve taken communion from a communal wine chalice and large loaf of bread to individually sealed, gluten-free “crackers” and “juice.”
+Suffice it to say that as a family we value being a part of the visible body of Christ no matter where we are and no matter how long or short we’re there.
+We have attended churches from one week to four years that ranged from Baptist to Grace Brethren to Presbyterian to non-denominational to military chapels and that met in beautiful stained-glass-windowed churches to elementary school gymnasiums to repurposed industrial buildings to massive contemporary church facilities.
+We have sat under great preachers and terrible preachers and everything in between.
+We have sung old-time hymns with an organ accompaniment to modern praise songs with ear-splitting electric guitars and drums.
+We’ve taken communion from a communal wine chalice and large loaf of bread as well as individually sealed, gluten-free “crackers” and “juice.”
 Needless to say, our experiences have been many and varied, good and bad, and all educational.

 How to choose church

-As Evangelical Christians who are not beholden to a particular denomination, it’s not as simple as attending the closest (or only) Calvary Chapel or Catholic church or Latter Day Saints ward when my family travels or moves.
+As Evangelical Christians who are not beholden to a particular denomination, it’s not as simple as for sure attending the closest (or only) Presbyterian Church in America (PCA), Calvary Chapel, Catholic church or Latter Day Saints ward like some may do.
 We have to do our research and shop around to find a place where we’re both confident in the integrity of the teaching and comfortable in an environment where we can thrive and serve.
-We’ve learned over the years that while there are a lot of factors that go into selecting a church from the quality of the teaching and music to the mid-week week gatherings to proximity to the atmosphere of the whole thing (and for those with kids, the nursery and children’s ministries), there are certain elements that are more important than others.
+We’ve learned over the years that while there are a lot of factors that go into selecting a church from the quality of the teaching and music to the mid-week week gatherings to proximity to the atmosphere of the whole thing (and for those with kids, the nursery and children’s ministries), there are some aspects that are more important than others.

 The Bible is very clear about certain elements that comprise a proper church gathering – the faithful teaching of the Scriptures by a male pastor/elder, prayer and singing.
 There are certainly other Biblical elements such as the sacraments of communion and baptism as well as the giving of offering and the exercising of spiritual gifts that can also be part of the weekly gathering, but the New Testament is not explicit on when or how often those should happen.
 So, the first question is whether or not a church is including the prescribed elements into an orderly and God-honoring service.

-The reason why additional questions must be asked and why choosing a church is so hard is because there’s some wiggle room for how God’s people decide to conduct a service (or liturgy, depending on your church).
-For example, we are commanded all throughout the Bible to sing, and Paul clarifies that we can sing Psalms, hymns and spiritual songs.
+The reason why additional questions must be asked and why choosing a church is so hard is because there’s some wiggle room for how God’s people decide to conduct a service (or “liturgy”).
+For example, we are commanded all throughout the Bible to sing, and Paul clarifies that we should sing Psalms, hymns and spiritual songs.
 We’re also told to “sing a new song to the Lord.”
 So, clearly, we’re not limited to the Psalter or hymnal.
 Another example is communion.
 You can find churches that partake in communion weekly, monthly, quarterly, or even annually.
 Which is right?
 What does Paul mean by “often” in 1 Corinthians 11?

 Another issue we’ve encountered over the years is what version of the Bible is used or recommended by a particular church.
-Some are “1611 King James Version only!” in spite of the fact we have discovered many more reliable source documents since 1611 that have allowed us to have even more accurate and reliable versions available to us today (sorry, rant over).
-Some use the New International Version, or as some call it, the “Nearly Inspired Version” because of some of the translation choices and omissions.
+Some are “1611 King James Version only!” in spite of the fact we have discovered many more reliable source documents since 1611 that have allowed us to have even more accurate and reliable versions available to us today.
+Some use the New International Version, or as some call it, the “Nearly Inspired Version” because of some of the word translation choices and verse omissions.
 Either way, there are people – and I have been one of them in the past – who judge a church and/or preacher based on what version of the Bible they use.
-The reality is though, that most Christians don’t even look at that.
-They buy a Bible based on how the cover matches with their shoes or whatever, not on which version it is.
+The reality is though that most Christians don’t even look at versions.
+They buy a Bible based on how the cover matches with their shoes or whatever, not on whether it’s the NIV, ESV, NASB or whatever.
 It’s been said the best version of the Bible is the one you read, and that’s mostly true.
-As far as the church setting, it matters more the preaching is faithful to the Bible in general than to the KJV, NIV, ESV or any other commonly accepted version for an Evangelical church.
-Obviously there are version created by specific cults, such as the New World Translation (Jehovah’s Witnesses) that should be an immediate red flag.
+As far as the church setting, it matters more that the preaching is faithful to the Bible in general than to some pet version or doctrines affected by choosing a particular version over another.
+Obviously there are versions created by specific cults, such as the New World Translation (Jehovah’s Witnesses) that should be an immediate red flag and avoided.

 I think the point has been made that there are many factors to consider when choosing a church, some of which are more important than others.
 So, what are the most important factors?